scopplestone/testing/docs/userguide/040_visu_output.md

     Particles-DSMC-CalcSurfaceVal = T

-By default this will include the species-specific impact counter per iteration of simulation particles, the force per area in $x$, $y$, and $z$ and the heat flux.
+By default this will include the species-specific impact counter per iteration of simulation particles, the force per area in $x$,
+$y$, and $z$ and the heat flux.
 The output of the surface-sampled data is written to `*_DSMCSurfState_*.h5`.
 Additional surface values can be sampled by using

     CalcSurfaceImpact = T

-which calculates the species-dependent averaged impact energy (trans, rot, vib, elec), impact vector, impact obliqueness angle (between particle trajectory and surface normal vector, e.g. an impact vector perpendicular to the surface corresponds to an impact angle of $0^{\circ}$), number of real particle impacts over the sampling duration and number of real particle impacts per area per second.
+which calculates the species-dependent averaged impact energy (trans, rot, vib, elec), impact vector, impact obliqueness angle
+(between particle trajectory and surface normal vector, e.g. an impact vector perpendicular to the surface corresponds to an impact angle of $0^{\circ}$), number of real particle impacts over the sampling duration and number of real particle impacts per area per second.

 ## Integral Variables

 WIP, PartAnalyze/FieldAnalyze

 ## Element-constant properties
-The determined properties are given by a single value within each cell and are NOT sampled over time as opposed to the output described in Section \ref{sec:visu_flowfield}.
-These parameters are only available for PIC simulations, are part of the regular state file (as a separate container within the HDF5 file) and automatically included in the conversion to the VTK format.
+The determined properties are given by a single value within each cell and are NOT sampled over time as opposed to the output described in Section {ref}`sec:sampled-flow-field-and-surface-variables`.
+These parameters are only available for PIC simulations, are part of the regular state file (as a separate container within the
+HDF5 file) and automatically included in the conversion to the VTK format.

 **Power Coupled to Particles**
 The energy transferred to particles during the push (acceleration due to electromagnetic fields) is